 - All Inclusive

 We fly to Bucharest from London and drive to Constanta across the wide Wallachian plains.

 A day at Histria allows us to explore the largest excavation site in Romania.
 The rolling landscape around is dotted with substantial prehistoric burial tumuli.
 This was the first Greek colony in the area, bring founded in the 7th century BC.
 The city survived as a Roman township, and was rebuilt as a small late antique town.
 Most of the visible monuments are Late Roman in date, including city walls, baths and several Christian basilicas.
-We will also visit the large site museum.
+We also visit the Archaeological Museum where the most important artefacts from the area are displayed.

 We drive this morning along the Prahova Valley to Bran Castle, popularly linked with Rumania’s most famous historical figure, Vlad Tepes or Dracula.
 We then continue to Brasov.
 This was one of the cities founded by Saxon settlers from the 12th century and originally named Kronstadt.
 Its Germanic atmosphere remains in part with many characteristic buildings.
 We spend the afternoon exploring the city.

 This morning we follow in the footsteps of the conquering Roman emperor Trajan.
 We drive up high into the forested Transylvanian hills and mountains to visit the excavations of Sarmizegetusa Regia, centre of the kingdom of Decabulus the Dacian ruler.
 It has quite a unique appearance, including defensive walls, artificial terraces, temples and sanctuaries.
 End the day at the nearby 1st-Century Dacian fort of Costeşti, one of the oldest forts in the Orăştie Mountains, and part of the outer defences of Decabulus’ capital.